WeversonNA/prisma-generator-nestjs-dto/README.md

-# Project Status: Looking for new maintainers!

-This project is looking for maintainers.

 We are not using this package anymore ourselves, so we can no longer validate/review/test any incoming PRs anymore and ensure correct functionality.

 If you are an experienced open source contributor and are interested in taking over maintenance, please open a GitHub issue and let's discuss how to proceed.